Self-supervised component separation for the extragalactic submillimeter sky: Method

 with

-where $\beta$ is the slope of the power law of the modified black body, $\mathrm{T}_0$ is the effective dust temperature, $h$ is the Planck constant, and $k_\mathrm{B}$ is the Boltzmann constant.
-In this study, we fixed $\beta=1.6$ and $\mathrm{T}_0 = 20.7$ K following \cite{stein2020}.
-While it is a rough approximation to consider the CIB being a modified black body with a fixed $\beta$ per pixel (i.e. per line of sight), it is still a reasonable approximation for this work.
-In a forthcoming analysis, we will consider more realistic models of the spectrum of the CIB by using for example the Taylor expansion of the modified black body proposed in \cite{chluba2017}.
+where $\beta$ is the slope of the power law of the modified black body, $\mathrm{T}_0$ is the effective dust temperature, $\alpha$ is the parameter for the redshift dependency of the dust temperature, $h$ is the Planck constant, and $k_\mathrm{B}$ is the Boltzmann constant.
+In this study, we fixed $\beta=1.6$, $\mathrm{T}_0 = 20.7$ K, and $\alpha=0.2$ following \cite{stein2020}.
+While it is a rough approximation to consider the CIB as a modified black body with a fixed $\beta$ per pixel (i.e. per line of sight), it is still a reasonable approximation for this work.
+In a forthcoming analysis, we will consider more realistic models of the spectrum of the CIB using for example the Taylor expansion of the modified black body proposed in \cite{chluba2017}.